 - This is a great spell if you don't mind being up close and personal.
 Fragile spellcasters should be wary of monsters that can generate a one-shot kill; try confusing or otherwise disabling dangerous opponents before setting them on fire.
 More durable hybrid characters can use Sticky Flame as a powerful opening salvo before engaging in melee combat.

-- With Sticky Flame, you can take down normal speed melee-oriented monsters that are otherwise too strong for you to handle (as long as they're not fire resistant).
+- With Sticky Flame, you can take down melee-oriented monsters that are otherwise too strong for you to handle (as long as they're not fire resistant).
 Simply set them on fire and run away -- if they stop burning before they die, recast Sticky Flame.
-Just make sure you already have a monster-free path to retreat along!
+Be sure to have a way to avoid attacks of opportunity if they aren't slower than you, and try to leave yourself a monster-free path to flee along.

 - Hitting invisible monsters with this spell (using Z) will cause them to be revealed for its duration.
 This is a useful strategy for dealing with unseen horrors and flickering sky beasts.

 - Entering water will put out the lingering flames (even if you are flying at the time).
 This tactic works for both players and monsters, so avoid using Sticky Flame around water features.

 - If there's no water around, a phial of floods will create enough water to put out the fire.

 Some monsters (including all insubstantial monsters) are intrinsically resistant to sticky flames, meaning the flame will not "stick" to them (though they still take a small amount of fire damage from the initial impact).

 Standing in or flying above shallow or deep water will grant a similar form of protection.
 The only other way for players to gain protection from sticky flame is to become insubstantial themselves (through transformations like Wisp Form or Dithmenos's Shadow Form), but the ongoing damage is low enough (especially with fire resistance) that having resistance specifically to sticky flames is largely redundant.